kpsdev1/Fitness-365/README.md

 **Returning Users:**
 - As a returning user I want to be able to find the opening hours quickly.
-- As a returning user I want to be able to find the busimess social media.
+- As a returning user I want to be able to find the business's social media.
 - As a returning user I want be able to find the contact section easily.
 - - -